artsus4/hakchi2-wiki/Modifications-and-modules-guide.md

 ![Controller pseudo-file](http://clusterrr.com/dump/hakchi2_controller_file.png)

 The "**/dev/input/by-path/platform-twi.1-event-joystick**" file is just what we need.
 It outputs data on every event from the controller.
-But this is binary data, so we need "hexdump" util to convert this data into human readable hexademical format.
+This is binary data, so we need "hexdump" util to convert this data into human readable hexademical format.

 ![Controller pseudo-file](http://clusterrr.com/dump/nes_mini_hexdump_raw.png)

 This is what I get after pressing "Up", "Up", "Down", "Down".
 There is too much data just for four button presses!
 It outputs 32 bytes on every button press and 32 bytes on every button release.
-But you don't need to be a character from the Matrix movie to find the pattern:
+Despite this, you don't need to be a character from the Matrix movie to find the pattern:

 ![Controller pseudo-file](http://clusterrr.com/dump/nes_mini_hexdump_raw_pattern.png)